anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 (#privacy_considerations) regarding constraints on the usage of query parameters.

-[@!RFC3986] does not define a query string as being a list of name=value pairs, however that is the convention used in RDAP.
+[@!RFC3986] does not exclusively define a query string as being a list of name=value pairs, however that is the convention used in RDAP.
 RDAP extensions MUST NOT define query strings in other forms.